fralau/mkdocs-macros-plugin/webdoc/docs/macros.md

 You would have to explore it
-(using the [MkDocs documentation on the global context](https://www.mkdocs.org/user-guide/custom-themes/#global-context)), but it contains essentially
-It contains the navigation (`env.conf['nav']`), as well all objects that could be manipulated.
+(using the [MkDocs documentation on the global context](https://www.mkdocs.org/user-guide/custom-themes/#global-context)), but it contains the navigation (`env.conf['nav']`), as well as all objects that could be manipulated.

 !!!
 Note
     `env.config` is thus a superset of the `env.conf` object